Using Version Managers for Your Tools

 Consider using Homebrew to install version manager tools on your development systems for macOS and Linux.
 Homebrew enables you to update the version managers and other development tools on the system with minimal effort.

-Scoop and WinGet provide the equivalent of Homebrew for Microsoft Windows.
+WinGet and Scoop provide equivalents of Homebrew for Microsoft Windows.
 If you use Microsoft Windows, check the documentation of a version manager before you install it.
 Some version managers only support UNIX-based systems, or have features that cannot work on Microsoft Windows.

 Homebrew can install all of the popular version manager tools.
 For example, to install the rustup version manager for Rust and the pyenv version manager for Python, run these commands in a terminal window: